-I’m bored at work/I don’t like the job.
-This reason for wanting to leave likely comes from dissatisfaction with work you’re doing in your current role.
+This reason for wanting to leave likely comes from dissatisfaction with the work you’re doing in your current role.
 Often, this means that you’re doing work that doesn’t fit with your skills and abilities or isn’t challenging.
-Try explaining this with a response based on skills and opportunities you’re seeking:
+Try explaining this with a response based on the skills and opportunities you’re seeking:

 “I’ve learned a lot in my current role, but I’m looking for an opportunity that provides more challenges as I continue developing my skills and abilities.”

 “While I’ve gained important skills in my experience with this role, like communication and time management, I want to focus more on honing my leadership and writing skills.
 I’m excited that this role provides more opportunities to grow those skills.”